 We've outlined the various neighborhoods, along with their typical prices and some great AirBnB options.
 And at the end of this article, we have some suggestions for activities and restaurants, too.

 Downtown, at the south end of the peninsula that makes up the city is where most of the sights and activities can be found.
 Here you can explore the old market with its fun vendors and surrounding shops (some with candy and desserts), a large number of seafood restaurants, plenty of boutiques (many are on King Street), horse-drawn carriages, and rows and rows of historic homes on quaint tree-lined streets.
 Don't miss the old cemeteries and historic prison which kids always love.

 Of course, you can find plenty of AirBnB's here

 The area at the southern end of the peninsula is the more historic residential area.
 It is known as "South of Broad" (everything to the south of Broad Street), and has some of the best AirBnB's to be found in the city

 .
 This is the neighborhood where everyone likes to wander around to look at the houses, as you will find plenty of historic colonial homes on beautiful tree-lined streets.
 It's not just a tourist attraction, though, as people live here.
 But many of these homes are available for vacation rentals, and some are B&B's, too.

 A few of our favorite places in this neighborhood:

 in a historical home with a good kitchen and a great location.
 It's even on the carriage route - that's how gorgeous this neighborhood is.

-(an old guest house was a "dependency").
-It has plenty of historical charm and all the amenities you'll need.
+This historic guest house was a "dependency" and has plenty of historic charm.
+With 2 bedrooms and a full kitchen, as well as laundry and wi-fi, it has all the amenities you'll need.

-with a great kitchen.
-Here's the front door - can you imagine coming home to this every afternoon?
+with a great kitchen is a very nice hidden gem.
+Can you imagine coming home to this every afternoon?
 Just wait until you see the inside (check out the photos).